canmenzo/buckshotRouletteMP/README.md

 ### Instructions
 - Run the code.
 - Insert player 1 name, and player 2 name.
-- shoot each other, & enjoy!
+- Shoot each other, & enjoy!